 The Eiffel Tower and the Taj Mahal began with an idea.
 The idea for any structure must be transferred from the visualized ideal to create a blueprint from which to construct the building, a step-by-step road map to re-create that vision in physical world reality.
 The blueprint provides the building team with detailed plans, including exact measurements, materials, and instructions on how the parts assemble into the whole.
 Without a blueprint, the resulting structure is not only left to fortune; the odds of achieving the imagined result are greatly diminished.
 When it comes to creating a brand, it is much the same.

 Before building a brand, create a blueprint for your brand development.
 A brand blueprint you ask?
-A business intent upon creating a memorable brand in the hearts and minds of its consumers also needs a brand blueprint.
+A business intent on creating a memorable brand in the hearts and minds of its consumers also needs a brand blueprint.
 Yes, to the non-expert, the branding process can seem mysteriously shrouded in vague concepts, which understood and properly applied make every difference.
-The brand blueprint can will help maximize the chances for a brand, which like the Taj Mahal, withstands the test of time.
+The brand blueprint can will help maximize the chances for a brand, like the Taj Mahal, to withstand the test of time.

 What to include in a brand blueprint for brand development?